NJDHTS/NJDHTS/chapter1/searchable-terms.md

 * Walking/Jogging Against Traffic
 * Walking/Jogging with Traffic

+##### Pedestrian Involved

-Pedestrian Involved – Crashes where at least one pedestrian was involved in the crash.
+Crashes where at least one pedestrian was involved in the crash.
 This is a count of crashes.
 This field is identical to the Crash Characteristics field where “Pedestrian” is cited, and it is recommended to use the Crash Characteristics field for the most efficient searches.

-1 – \(Yes\) 0 – \(No\)
+* Pedestrian Involved \(Yes\)
+* NOT Pedestrian Involved \(No\)

+##### RAMP\_TO\_FROM\_ROUTE\_DIRECTION

-RAMP\_TO\_FROM\_ROUTE\_DIRECTION – Ramp direction at the location of the crash \(for crashes that occurred on highway ramps only\) as cited by reporting officer.
-North Bound South Bound East Bound West Bound
+Ramp direction at the location of the crash \(for crashes that occurred on highway ramps only\) as cited by reporting officer.

+* North Bound
+* South Bound
+* East Bound
+* West Bound

+##### Road Character

-Road Character – Physical characteristics of the roadway, as cited by the reporting officer.
-Curve and Grade Curve and Hillcrest Curve and Level Straight and Grade Straight and Hillcrest
+Physical characteristics of the roadway, as cited by the reporting officer.

-13 \| P a g e
+* Curve and Grade
+* Curve and Hillcrest
+* Curve and Level
+* Straight and Grade
+* Straight and Hillcrest

-Straight and Level Unknown
+* Straight and Level Unknown

-Road Divided By Barrier Median Curbed Median Grass Median Other Painted Median Unknown
+##### Road Divided By

+* Barrier
+* Median
+* Curbed Median
+* Grass Median
+* Other
+* Painted Median
+* Unknown

-Road Surface Type Blacktop Concrete Dirt Gravel Other Steel Grid Unknown
+##### Road Surface Type

-Road SystemCo.
-Auth.
-County Interstate Mun Auth Municipal Private Property State Highway State Park or Institution State/Interstate Authority US Govt Property Unknown
+* Blacktop
+* Concrete
+* Dirt
+* Gravel
+* Other
+* Steel Grid
+* Unknown

+##### Road System

+* County Authority
+* County
+* Interstate
+* Municipal Authority
+* Municipal
+* Private Property
+* State Highway
+* State Park or Institution
+* State/Interstate Authority
+* US Govt Property
+* Unknown

+##### Route

-Route – State or County route number where the crash took place, as cited by reporting officer.Entered as numeric value \(i.e. 618 for Route 618\).
+State or County route number where the crash took place, as cited by reporting officer.Entered as numeric value \(i.e. 618 for Route 618\).
 Keep in mind local street names may have been used in place of Route number.
 Searching for the route number only may not return all of the crashes. \(example: Route 618 may also be Main Street and entered as Main Street, leaving Route number blank\).
 Searches may not return all crashes until all variations of street names and route numbers have been entered.

+##### Route Suffix

-Route Suffix – Route suffix as cited by reporting officer.1
+Route suffix as cited by reporting officer.

-14 \| P a g e

-2 3 4 5 6 A - Alternate B - Business C - Freeway EM – Mercer Alignment \(I-95 Only\) N S – Spur \(County Routes Only\) T – Truck \(Rt.
-1 & 9 Only\) U – Upper \(State Route 139 Only\) W – Western Alignment \(NJ Turnpike, Rt.
+* 1
+* 2
+* 3
+* 4
+* 5
+* 6
+* A - Alternate
+* B - Business
+* C - Freeway
+* E
+* M – Mercer Alignment \(I-95 Only\)
+* N
+* S – Spur \(County Routes Only\)
+* T – Truck \(Rt.
+1 & 9 Only\)
+* U – Upper \(State Route 139 Only\)
+* W – Western Alignment \(NJ Turnpike, Rt.
 9, Rt.
+173\)
+* X
+* Z
-173\) X Z P – Pennsylvania Extension \(NJ Turnpike Only\)
+* P – Pennsylvania Extension \(NJ Turnpike Only\)

-Rural Or Urban Rural Unknown Urban
+##### Rural Or Urban

+* Rural
+* Unknown
+* Urban

+##### Severity

-Severity – Will show the most severe injury sustained in the crash event.
+Will show the most severe injury sustained in the crash event.
 I.e. If one person was Killed, and 4 were moderately injured, the Severity will be marked as Fatal.

-PDO – Property Damage Only Fatal Incapacitating Injury Moderate Injury Pain
+* PDO – Property Damage Only
+* Fatal
+* Incapacitating Injury
+* Moderate Injury
+* Pain

+##### Single Vehicle

-Single Vehicle – Indicates if this was a Single Vehicle Crash.
+Indicates if this was a Single Vehicle Crash.
 This is a count of crashes.

-1 – \(Yes\) 0 – \(No\)
+* Single Vehicle Involved \(Yes\)
+* NOT Single Vehicle Involved \(No\)

+##### Speed Limit

-Speed Limit –Speed limit according to NJ Straight Line Diagrams at based on the location of the crash.
+Speed limit according to NJ Straight Line Diagrams at based on the location of the crash.
 May differ from Posted Speed field, which is entered by the reporting officer on the crash report form at the time of the crash.

+* 0
+* 10
-0 10 15
+* 15

-15 \| P a g e

-20 25 30 35 40 45 50 55 65
+* 20
+* 25
+* 30
+* 35
+* 40
+* 45
+* 50
+* 55
+* 65

+##### SRI

-SRI – Standard Route Identification number.
+Standard Route Identification number.
 10-digit number used to identify roadways in NJ.
 SRI numbers can be found on the NJ Straight Line Diagrams.

+##### Surface Condition

-Surface Condition – Condition of the roadway.
+Condition of the roadway.
 Not to be confused with weather condition. \(i.e. It could be snowing, but the surface condition is “Wet”\).

+* Dry
+* Icy
+* Oil
+* Other
-Dry Icy Oil Other Sand/ Mud/ Dirt Slush Snowy Unknown Water \(Standing/Moving\) Wet
+* Sand/ Mud/ Dirt
+* Slush
+* Snowy
+* Unknown
+* Water \(Standing/Moving\)
+* Wet

-Temp Traffic Control Zone Construction Zone Incident Zone Maintenance Zone Unknown Utility Zone
+##### Temp Traffic Control Zone

+* Construction Zone
+* Incident Zone
+* Maintenance Zone
+* Unknown
+* Utility Zone

+##### Total Incapacitated

-Total Incapacitated – Total persons, Motorists and Non-Motorists, that had an incapacitating injury as a result of the crash.
+Total persons, Motorists and Non-Motorists, that had an incapacitating injury as a result of the crash, as reported by investigating officer.
 This is a count of bodies.

+##### Total Injured

-Total Injured – Total persons, Motorists and Non-Motorists, that had any injury, excluding fatal injury, as a result of the crash.
+Total persons, Motorists and Non-Motorists, that had any injury, excluding fatal injury, as a result of the crash, as reported by investigating officer.
 This is a count of bodies.

+##### Total Killed

-Total Killed – Total persons, Motorists and Non-Motorists, that were killed as a result of the crash.
+Total persons, Motorists and Non-Motorists, that were killed as a result of the crash, as reported by investigating officer.
 This is a count of bodies.

-16 \| P a g e

-Total Pedestrians Involved – Total Non-Motorists involved in the crash event.
+##### Total Pedestrians Involved

+Total Non-Motorists involved in the crash event, as reported by investigating officer.
 This also includes Bicyclists.
 This is a count of bodies.

-Total Vehicles Involved – Total number of vehicles involved in the crash event.
+##### Total Vehicles Involved

+Total number of vehicles involved in the crash event, as reported by investigating officer.

-Traffic Controls Present Adult Crossing Guard Channelization-Painted Channelization-Physical Flagman Flashing Traffic Control Lane Markings No Control Present Other Police Officer RR Watchman/ Gates/ etc School Zone \(Signs/Controls\) Stop Sign Traffic Signal Unknown Warning Signal Yield Sign
+##### Traffic Controls Present

+* Adult Crossing Guard
+* Channelization-Painted
+* Channelization-Physical
+* Flagman
+* Flashing Traffic Control
+* Lane Markings
+* No Control Present
+* Other Police Officer
+* RR Watchman/ Gates/ etc
+* School Zone \(Signs/Controls\)
+* Stop Sign
+* Traffic Signal
+* Unknown
+* Warning Signal
+* Yield Sign

-Unit of Measurement – Unit of measurement corresponding to the Distance to Cross Street element \(e.g. 200 Feet from the nearest cross street; 1 Mile from the nearest cross street\).
-Foot At – \(No distance\) Mile
+##### Unit of Measurement

+Unit of measurement corresponding to the Distance to Cross Street element \(e.g. 200 Feet from the nearest cross street; 1 Mile from the nearest cross street\).

+* Foot
+* At – \(No distance\)
+* Mile

+##### Unrestrained Passenger

-Unrestrained Passenger – Indicates if one or more of the occupants within a motor vehicle involved in the crash were not wearing a seatbelt at the time of the crash.
+Indicates if one or more of the occupants within a motor vehicle involved in the crash were not wearing a seatbelt at the time of the crash.
 This field is identical to the Contributing Circumstance field where “Unrestrained Passenger” is cited, and it is recommended to use the Contributing Circumstance field for the most efficient searches.

-1 – \(Yes\) 0 – \(No\)
+* Unrestrained Passenger Involved \(Yes\)
+* NOT Unrestrained Passenger Involved \(No\)

-Unsafe Speed Involved - Defined as a driver involved in the crash had either Contributing Circumstance 1 \(CC1\) or Contributing Circumstance 2 \(CC2\) cited as Unsafe Speed.
+##### Unsafe Speed Involved

+Defined as a driver involved in the crash had either Contributing Circumstance 1 \(CC1\) or Contributing Circumstance 2 \(CC2\) cited as Unsafe Speed.
 This is a count of crashes.
 This field is identical to the Driver Contributing Factors field where “Unsafe Speed” is cited, and it is recommended to use the Driver Contributing Factors field for the most efficient searches.
-1 – \(Yes\)

-17 \| P a g e

-0 – \(No\)

-Vehicle Type \(reserved\) All Terrain Vehicle Bus / Large Van \(9 or more Seats\) Car/Station Wagon/Minivan Cargo Van \(10K lbs or less\) Light Truck w/Trailer Moped Motorcycle Other Other Pass Vehicle Other Truck Passenger Van \(&lt; 9 Seats\) Pedalcycle Pickup Recreation Vehicle Single Unit \(2 axle\) Single Unit \(3+ axle\) Single Unit Truck w/Trailer Sport Utility Vehicle Streetcar/Trolley Tractor Double Tractor Semi-Trailer Tractor Triple Truck Tractor \(Bobtail\) Unknown any previous w/ Trailer
+* Unsafe Speed Involved \(Yes\)
+* NOT Unsafe Speed Involved \(No\)

+##### Vehicle Type

+* All Terrain Vehicle
+* Bus / Large Van \(9 or more Seats\)
+* Car / Station Wagon / Minivan
+* Cargo Van \(10K lbs or less\)
+* Light Truck with Trailer
+* Moped
+* Motorcycle
+* Other
+* Other Pass Vehicle
+* Other Truck
+* Passenger Van \(&lt; 9 Seats\)
+* Pedalcycle
+* Pickup
+* Recreation Vehicle
+* Single Unit \(2 axle\)
+* Single Unit \(3+ axle\)
+* Single Unit Truck with Trailer
+* Sport Utility Vehicle
+* Streetcar / Trolley Tractor
+* Double Tractor
+* Semi-Trailer Tractor
+* Triple Truck Tractor \(Bobtail\)
+* Unknown
+* Any Small Vehicle with Trailer

+##### Vertical Alignment

-Vertical Alignment – Roadway vertical alignment at crash location, as cited by reporting officer.
+Roadway vertical alignment at crash location, as cited by reporting officer.
 Grade Hillcrest Level Unknown

+##### Work\_Zone\_Related

-Work\_Zone\_Related – Indicates if the crash took place within a Construction Zone, Utility Zone or Maintenance Zone.
+Indicates if the crash took place within a Construction Zone, Utility Zone or Maintenance Zone.
 This is a count of crashes.
 This field is identical to the Crash Characteristics field where “Work Zone” is cited, and it is recommended to use the Crash Characteristics field for the most efficient searches.
-1 – \(Yes\) 0 – \(No\)

-18 \| P a g e
+* Work Zone Related \(Yes\)
+* NOT Work Zone Related \(No\)

-Young Driver Involved - At least one of the drivers involved was between the ages of 16 and 20 years of age.
+##### Young Driver Involved

+At least one of the drivers involved was between the ages of 16 and 20 years of age.
 This is a count of crashes.
 This field is identical to the Crash Characteristics field where “Young Driver” is cited, and it is recommended to use the Crash Characteristics field for the most efficient searches.

-1 – \(Yes\) 0 – \(No\)
+* Young Driver Involved \(Yes\)
+* NOT Young Driver Involved \(No\)

 ###